How Do We Mitigate Risk?

 Title Insurance: One of the risks in real estate investing is a “clouded” title.
 Investors want to be sure the title is free of any outstanding litigation or liens.
-When investing in private notes, it is important that to be in the first position, so no other lenders have claim to the property before you.
+When investing in private notes, it is important to be in first position, so no other lenders have claim to the property before you.
 Working with a reputable title company and a partner who can help with all the administrative work can be beneficial if you do not have experience doing this yourself.

 Hazard Insurance: Our private note investors are secured through hazard insurance in the event anything happens to the property, such as a fire or flood.
 The insurance payout goes to the investor before the property owner can receive the funds.

-Escrow of Rehab of Funds: When DLP Capital Partners lends money to any borrowers outside of DLP Capital Partners and its executive team, all rehab funds are held in escrow with DLP Capital Partners and are only released after each stage of the renovation is complete.
+Escrow of Rehab Funds: When DLP Capital Partners lends money to any borrowers outside of DLP Capital Partners and its executive team, all rehab funds are held in escrow with DLP Capital Partners and are only released after each stage of the renovation is complete.

-Professional Project/Renovation Management: DLP Capital Partners controls the renovation by employing professional project management and/or third-party inspectors to oversee the renovation, ensuring the work is completed to our satisfaction and that our investors are exposed to very little risk.
+Professional Project/Renovation Management: DLP Capital Partners controls the renovation by employing professional project management and/or third party inspectors to oversee the renovation, ensuring the work is completed to our satisfaction and that our investors are exposed to very little risk.